How To Check Storage On Mac? - Qiling

 choose disk utility

 Step 4.
-Once on Disk Utility, navigate to the left and select the drive you want to check storage.
-You'll see used and available space on the selected drive.
+Once on Disk Utility, navigate to the left and select the drive you want to check storage, then you'll see used and available space on the selected drive.

 Way 3.
 Check Your Mac Storage via "System Information"